AJLindner/OneIdentity-Password-Manager-OneLogin-Integration/README.md

  - [Create an API Credential Pair](https://developers.onelogin.com/api-docs/1/getting-started/working-with-api-credentials) with appropriate access.
 All testing was done with the `Manage All` (SuperUser) Permission.
  - Make note of your `Client Secret` and `Client ID`.
 Do not worry about making API calls to generate an access token, etc. Authentication and all other API calls are already wrapped and handled via the Powershell Module.
  - *(recommended)* Store the `Client Secret` and `Client ID` in a secret store for use with the [Powershell Secret Management Module](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.secretmanagement/?view=ps-modules) to securely include this info in your script.
+ - Prepare your users.
+By default, this process will search OneLogin for a user whose Email Address matches the "mail" attribute for the AD User.
+If you are using the Active Directory Connector, this should already be a 1-to-1 match.

+    `$User = Get-OneLoginUser -Filter @{email=$AD.mail} -ErrorAction Stop`
 ## Password Manager
  - [Enable Extensibility](https://support.oneidentity.com/technical-documents/password-manager/5.9.7/administration-guide/64#TOPIC-1766863) from the Admin site.
 In the Password Manager Admin Web Interface `/PMAdmin`, go to `General Settings` -> `Extensibility` and select the Radio Button for `Extensibility On`.
 You may toggle `Troubleshooting` on and off here as well if needed to troubleshoot your scripts.
  - *(recommended)* If using the [Powershell Secret Management Module](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.secretmanagement/?view=ps-modules), ensure the Service Account running the Password Manager Service has access to retreive the secrets from the vault.